 We provide non-discretionary advice to the Discipline Fund ETF.
-The fees payable to us, a nondiscretionary sub-adviser ("Sub-Advisory Fee"), will be payable from the unitary fee proposed within the Fund and borne by the adviser to the Fund.
+The fees payable to us, a non-discretionary sub-adviser ("Sub-Advisory Fee"), will be payable from the unitary fee proposed within the Fund and borne by the adviser to the Fund.
 As a non-discretionary Sub-Adviser, we will not receive any portion of commissions, transaction fees, or other brokerage costs generated by the Fund.
 The Sub-Advisory Fee will generally be calculated daily and levied on a monthly basis, in arrears, based upon the average net asset value of the Fund's assets per month.
 The Sub-Advisory Fee is specified in the prospectus.

-We anticipate also being a sponsor of The Discipline Fund.
-In this capacity, we have entered into a separate agreement with an ETF platform adviser (Alpha Architect, LLC) to bear the costs and fees of launching The Discipline Fund on our behalf.
-In return for bearing the fees and expenses of The Discipline Fund, we, as the sponsor, are entitled to the profits of The Discipline Fund after all underlying expenses of the Fund are paid.
-As stated above, we will be named the non-discretionary Sub-Adviser to The Discipline Fund upon appropriate registration with the SEC and approval of the Fund's registration statement.
-Board approval will also be required.
+We are also a sponsor of The Discipline Fund ETF.
+In this capacity, we have entered into a separate agreement with an ETF platform adviser (Alpha Architect, LLC) to bear the costs and fees of launching The Discipline Fund ETF on our behalf.
+In return for bearing the fees and expenses of The Discipline Fund ETF, we, as the sponsor, are entitled to the profits of The Discipline Fund ETF after all underlying expenses of the Fund are paid.

-When structuring a separate account on behalf of a Client, we may include The Discipline Fund as a holding in the separate account.
-As noted above, we receive a Sub-Advisory Fee from The Discipline Fund based on the value of The Discipline Fund's assets.
-As sponsor of the Fund, we are also entitled to the profits of The Discipline Fund, which represents a potential conflict of interest.
-To mitigate this conflict, we will generally exclude the value of The Discipline Fund shares held in a Client account when computing the separate account advisory fee.
-Furthermore, we will only consider purchasing The Discipline Fund within a Client's separate account if we believe doing so is consistent with Client objectives and is in the best interest of the Client notwithstanding any financial benefit accruing to us when making such an allocation.
-We do not charge any performance-based fees or perform side-by-side management.
+When structuring a separate account on behalf of a Client, we may include The Discipline Fund ETF as a holding in the separate account.
+As noted above, we receive a Sub-Advisory Fee from The Discipline Fund ETF based on the value of The Discipline Fund ETF's assets.
+As sponsor of the Fund, we are also entitled to the profits of The Discipline Fund ETF, which represents a potential conflict of interest.
+To mitigate this conflict, we will generally exclude the value of The Discipline Fund ETF shares held in a Client account when computing the separate account advisory fee.
+Furthermore, we will only consider purchasing The Discipline Fund ETF within a Client's separate account if we believe doing so is consistent with Client objectives and is in the best interest of the Client notwithstanding any financial benefit accruing to us when making such an allocation.